• Home

 Star Trek - Arena (1967)

-Filming location then and now from the Star Trek TV episode Arena comparing 1967 and today.
+Then and now view: Filming location from the Star Trek TV episode Arena comparing 1967 and today.

 This Season 1 episode finds the crew of the U.S.S.
 Enterprise engaged in a battle with an alien race called The Gorn.
 Unfortunately, the battle is taking place in an area of space inhabited by beings who despise violence.
 They beam Captain Kirk and The Gorn Captain to a desolate planet where they can settle their differences directly in a fight to the death.